Stability of Minkowski space and polyhomogeneity of the metric: Introduction

 The simplest solution is the \emph{Minkowski spacetime} $(M^\circ,g)=(\R^4,\ul g)$,

 The far field of an isolated gravitational system $(M^\circ,g)$ with total (ADM) mass $m$ is usually described by the \emph{Schwarzschild metric}

 where $\slg$ denotes the round metric on $\Sph^2$; the Minkowski metric $\ul g=g_0^S$ differs from this by terms of size $\cO(m r^{-1})$.
-In the absence of singular objects close to $r=0$, such as black holes, $g$ is then expected to be a smooth extension of (a short range perturbation of) $g_m^S$ to all of $\R^4$.
-Such spacetimes are \emph{asymptotically flat}: keeping $t$ fixed and letting $|x|\to\infty$ in $\R^3$, $g$ approaches the flat Minkowski metric $\ul g$ in a quantitative fashion.
+In the study of weak nonlinear gravity in vacuum (in particular, black holes are excluded), one then works with metrics $g$ which are smooth extensions of (a short range perturbation of) $g_m^S$ to all of $\R^4$.
+Such spacetimes are \emph{asymptotically flat}: letting $|t|+|x|\to\infty$ in $\R^4$, the metric $g$ (in a suitable gauge) approaches the flat Minkowski metric $\ul g$ in a quantitative fashion.

 Suitably interpreted, the field equation~\eqref{EqIEin} has the character of a quasilinear wave equation; in particular, it predicts the existence of gravitational waves, which were recently observed experimentally \cite{LIGOBlackHoleMerger}.
-Correspondingly, the evolution and long time behavior of solutions of~\eqref{EqIEin} can be studied from the perspective of the \emph{initial value problem}: given a $3$-manifold $\Sigma^\circ$ and symmetric 2-tensors $\gamma,k\in\CI(\Sigma^\circ;S^2 T^*\Sigma^\circ)$, with $\gamma$ a Riemannian metric, one seeks a vacuum spacetime $(M^\circ,g)$ and an embedding $\Sigma^\circ\subset M^\circ$ such that
+Correspondingly, the evolution and long time behavior of solutions of~\eqref{EqIEin} can be studied from the perspective of the \emph{initial value problem}: given a $3$-manifold $\Sigma^\circ$ and symmetric 2-tensors $\gamma,k\in\CI(\Sigma^\circ;S^2 T^*\Sigma^\circ)$, with $\gamma$ a Riemannian metric, one seeks a vacuum spacetime $(M^\circ,g)$ and an embedding $\Sigma^\circ\hra M^\circ$ such that

-where $\II_g$ denotes the second fundamental form of $\Sigma^\circ$; the minus sign is due to our sign convention for Lorentzian metrics.
+where $\II_g$ denotes the second fundamental form of $\Sigma^\circ$, and where we use the embedding $\Sigma^\circ\hra M^\circ$ to identify the tensors $\gamma,k$ on $\Sigma^\circ$ with (tangential) tensors on the image of $\Sigma^\circ$ in $M^\circ$.
+(The minus sign in~\eqref{EqIEinIVP} is due to our sign convention for Lorentzian metrics.)
 A fundamental result due to Choquet-Bruhat and Geroch \cite{ChoquetBruhatLocalEinstein,ChoquetBruhatGerochMGHD} states that necessary and sufficient conditions for the well-posedness of this problem are the \emph{constraint equations} for $\gamma$ and $k$,

 where $R_\gamma$ is the scalar curvature of $\gamma$, and $\delta_\gamma$ is the (negative) divergence.
 Concretely, if these are satisfied, there exists a maximal globally hyperbolic solution $(M^\circ,g)$ of~\eqref{EqIEinIVP} which is unique up to isometries.
 By the \emph{future development} of an initial data set $(\Sigma^\circ,\gamma,k)$, we mean the causal future of $\Sigma^\circ$ as a Lorentzian submanifold of $(M^\circ,g)$.
 Our main theorem concerns the long time behavior of solutions of~\eqref{EqIEinIVP} with initial data close to those of Minkowski space: